mono/mono/mcs/class/System.Runtime.Serialization/Test/Resources/Schemas/ns-readme.txt

 ns0.xsd : MS default serialization namespace.
-ns1.xsd : imports ns2.xsd, has duplicate name to ns2
+ns1.xsd : imports ns2.xsd, has duplicate name to ns2.
+Also check [KnownType].
 ns2.xsd : used with ns1.xsd, not much special.
 ns3.xsd : has simple content extension, seems like not supported in WCF. ns4.xsd : has required attributes, not supported in WCF.